 - From Nov.
 20-Dec.
 13, restaurants and bars must close indoor dining.
 Outdoor dining will be allowed with some limitations.

 - On July 9, the governor mandated wearing a mask in all public indoor areas and in outdoor areas where social distancing is impossible.

-- As of July 11, the governor required that all citizens wear a mask in all public areas.
-On August 26th, the governor extended this mandate until September 11, continuing to operate in Phase 2.
+- As of July 11, the governor required that all citizens above the age of 8 wear a mask in all public areas, unless social distancing can be maintained.
+On August 26th, the governor extended this mandate, continuing to operate in Phase 2.

 - Reopenings decided on a county-by-county basis, following social distancing measures.
 Local governments have the power to determine reopening plans.

 - Effective December 26, the state placed new restrictions on bars and restaurants, limiting capacity to 25%.
 The order was originally set to last until January 10.
 These restrictions were extended through January 24.

 - Massachusetts moved back to phase three, the first step of reopening, on December 13.
 Restaurant seating is limited, and each party is limited to a six-person party limit and a 90-minute stay.
 A mask mandate remains in effect.